Rama Cont: Causal functional calculus

+the Ito-Föllmer calculus to functions and functionals of more general irregular paths with non-zero p-th order variation.

 Systemic risk modeling

 Work by Cont and his collaborators on mathematical modeling of systemic risk and financial stability, in particular on network models of financial contagion and the modeling of indirect contagion via 'fire sales', has influenced academic research and policy in this area.